Expansion of Russia (1500–1800): 1686–1783: To the Black Sea

-The Oleshky Cossacks (1711–1734): Following the battle of Poltava about 20,000 Cossack fled to Ottoman territory and established a Sich at Oleshky across the Dnieper from modern Kherson.
+The Oleshky Cossacks (1711–1734): Following the battle of Poltava, about 20,000 Cossack fled to Ottoman territory and established a Sich at Oleshky across the Dnieper from modern Kherson.
 Although Turkish subjects, they represented a further southward expansion.
 By the agreement of Lubni(1744), they returned to Russia and established the New Sich.
-Oleshky is 100 km north-west of Perekop.
+Oleshky is 100km north-west of Perekop.

 For the push southeast to the area between the Black and Caspian Seas, which began in 1772, see Russian conquest of the Caucasus.

-Russo-Turkish War (1735–1739): in 1736 the Russians stormed Perekop and captured Bakhchisarai but withdrew because of plague.
+Russo-Turkish War (1735–1739): In 1736, the Russians stormed Perekop and captured Bakhchisarai but withdrew because of plague.
 In the same year, they took Azov.
-In 1737 they took Ochakov but gave it up because of the plague.
-By the Treaty of Nissa Russia was allowed to have a port, but no fort, at Azov.
+In 1737, they took Ochakov but gave it up because of the plague.
+By the Treaty of Nissa, Russia was allowed to have a port, but no fort, at Azov.

 Russo-Turkish War (1768–1774): Russia sent its Baltic fleet into the Mediterranean and defeated the Turkish fleet.
 The war ended with the Treaty of Kuchuk-Kainarji.
 Russia was allowed to use Azov for military purposes.
 It gained control of the Kerch Strait leading from the Sea of Azov to the Black Sea.
 It gained Yedisan between the Dnieper and the Bug, including the new port of Kherson (1778).
 Crimea was to be independent of the Turks, but in fact, became a Russian vassal.

 Crimea Annexed: Russia installed Şahin Giray as Khan.
 His overly firm rule provoked rebellion and he had to be propped up by Russian troops.
 Crimea was finally annexed in 1783.

 Later: Russian expansion to the area north of the Caucasus is not covered in this article.
-In 1792 the Russian frontier reached the Dniester (Russo-Turkish War (1787–1792).
-In 1793 the Ukrainian Right Bank was annexed by the Second Partition of Poland.
-In 1812 the frontier reached the Prut (Russo-Turkish War (1806–1812).
+In 1792, the Russian frontier reached the Dniester (Russo-Turkish War (1787–1792).
+In 1793, the Ukrainian Right Bank was annexed by the Second Partition of Poland.
+In 1812, the frontier reached the Prut (Russo-Turkish War (1806–1812).
 The opening of the Black Sea to grain exports contributed to the growth of agriculture and the population in the southern lands.
 Between the early 19th century and 1860–1890, there was a massive migration of Muslims from the Balkans and southern Russia into Turkey and Persia as a result of the Russo-Persian Wars and the Russo-Turkish Wars of the 19th century precisely.
 The last areas of open steppe fell to the plow sometime before 1900.
-In 1944 Stalin exiled the remaining Crimean Tatars to Siberia and Kazakhstan.
+In 1944, Stalin exiled the remaining Crimean Tatars to Siberia and Kazakhstan.

 Comparative history

-In 1978 William Hardy McNeill gave a series of lectures called 'The Great Frontier' in which he suggested that the expansion of Europe created a worldwide frontier zone that can be studied as a unit.
+In 1978, William Hardy McNeill gave a series of lectures called 'The Great Frontier' in which he suggested that the expansion of Europe created a worldwide frontier zone that can be studied as a unit.
 Specifically, he suggested that the Russo-Polish frontier in the east can be studied along with the Trans-Atlantic frontier in the west.